koynoyno/funnow-ci-automation/README.md

 #### Why Page Objects use assertions?

 Although it's [not recommended](https://martinfowler.com/bliki/PageObject.html) to use assertions inside Page Objects, the behavior of the system-under-test (SUT) can sometimes be unpredictable.
-Therefore, this proof-of-concept uses locators inside Page Objects for the sake of simplicity.
+Therefore, this proof-of-concept uses assertions inside Page Objects for the sake of simplicity.

 #### Why are booking flow tests flaky?